dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/details.md

 ### Scalability in web

-To ensure that the relative size of the SVG icons is scalable by the inherited CSS font size, do not explicitly specify the SVG, unless for older browsers like Internet Explorer.
+To ensure that the relative size of the SVG icons is scalable by the inherited CSS font size, do not explicitly specify the SVG.

 **Example size definition by CSS**